Michelle Park

 What was your life like during the COVID-19 pandemic?

-I was mainly in my house during COVID.
+I was mainly at home during the pandemic lockdown.
 I am a Christian, and rather than the reality, I focused on how this could be a judgment period from God.
 Thinking that this was a judgment from God brought me more ease.
-I have been going to church since I was 7 years old, living in Japan.
-So I don’t lie, and I don’t look down on others because I made a promise to God.
+I have been going to church since I was 7 years old, living in Japan, so I don’t lie, and I don’t look down on others because I made a promise to God.